canonical/metallb-rocks/docs/fips.md

 MetalLB's current implementation uses Go's standard `crypto` packages, which are FIPS-compliant when built with the appropriate toolchain.
 The following requirements must be met:

 1. **Go Toolchain**: Must use the modified [Go toolchain from Microsoft]
-2. **OpenSSL**: Must link against a FIPS-validated OpenSSL implementation, e.g. from `core22/fips`.
+2. **OpenSSL**: Must link against a FIPS-validated OpenSSL implementation, there is no fips base yet for rocks so e.g. from `core22/fips`.
-3. **Build Environment**: Must be built on an Ubuntu Pro machine with FIPS updates enabled, see below.
+3. **Build Environment**: Must be built on an Ubuntu Pro machine, see below.

 ### Required Build Modifications